paulasoler/TADpole/README.md

 To obtain this interaction matrix, we processed the Hi-C data using the [TADbit](https://github.com/3DGenomes/TADbit) (2) Python package, that deals with all the necessary processing and normalization steps.

 ### 2.1) Input data
 To run the main function `TADpole`, you need to provide an intrachromosomal interaction matrix, representing an entire chromosome or a chromosome region.
-The input is a tab-separated values file containing the interaction matrix (M) with N rows and N columns, where N is the number of bins in which the chromosome region is divided.
-Each position of the matrix (M<sub>ij</sub>) contains the interaction values (raw or normalized) between the corresponding pair of genomic bins i and j.
+The input is a tab-separated values file containing the interaction matrix (_M_) with _N_ rows and _N_ columns, where _N_ is the number of bins in which the chromosome region is divided.
+Each position of the matrix (_M<sub>ij</sub>_) contains the interaction values (raw or normalized) between the corresponding pair of genomic bins _i_ and _j_.
 We recommend [ONED](https://github.com/qenvio/dryhic) (3) normalization, as it effectively corrects for known experimental biases.

 ### 2.2) Running the algorithm